dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 In order to create a EntityId in the desired format for the Shopway application, we utilize our custom **Shopway.SourceGenerator**, which is also included in this repository.
 See **ReadMe.SourceGenerator.md** for details.

-To use it, simply decorate an entity with the **[EntityId]** attribute.".
+To use it, simply decorate an entity with the **[GenerateEntityId]** attribute.".
 The generated entity id is in the following form:

 ```csharp
 //------------------------------------------------------------------------------